 - Free for children from 0-2 years of age

-- From November 1, 2019 till March 31, 2020: The Meeting Point is at The Arch of Constantine on Via di San Gregorio (in front of Colosseum) 15 minutes prior to your scheduled departure time.
+- The Meeting Point is at The Arch of Constantine on Via di San Gregorio (in front of Colosseum) 15 minutes prior to your scheduled departure time.
 You will find our staff members in pink bibs with the I LOVE ROME logo, carrying pink flags.

 - Due to heightened security measures, you may experience delays in clearing security checks when entering the venue.
 Guests with a pacemaker will need to show a certificate to bypass security screening.